-Act ted Prices in ive Market (Level 1) Significa Observat (Lev ole Inputs Significant Unobservable Inputs (Level 3) Total
+Acti ed Prices in ive Market Level 1) nificant Other ervable Inputs (Level 2) Significant Unobservable Inputs (Level 3 Total

-December 31, 2014:
+December 31, 2015:

 Assets:

-Available-for-sale securities \$ 257.5 - - \$ 257.5
+Available-for-sale securities \$ 342.3 \$ - \$ - \$ 342.3

 Liabilities:

-Deferred compensation plans - \$ 75.0 75.0
+Deferred compensation plans 77.4 - 77.4

-December 31, 2013:
+December 31, 2014:

 Assets:

-Available-for-sale securities \$ 385.2 \$ 385.2
+Available-for-sale securities \$ 257.5 \$ \$ - \$ 257.5

 Liabilities:

-Deferred compensation plans \$ 70.1 70.1
+Deferred compensation plans 73.1 73.1

 Available-for-sale securities are measured at fair value using quoted market prices in an active market and are included in other long-term assets in the accompanying Consolidated Balance Sheets.

-The Company has established nonqualified deferred compensation programs that permit officers, directors and certain management employees to defer a portion of their compensation, on a pre-tax basis, until after their termination of employment (or board service, as applicable).
-All amounts deferred under this plan are unfunded, unsecured obligations of the Company and are presented as a component of the Company's compensation and benefits accrual included in accrued expenses in the accompanying Consolidated Balance Sheets (refer to Note 8).
-Participants may choose among alternative earnings rates for the amounts they defer, which are primarily based on investment options within the Company's 401(k) program (except that the earnings rates for amounts deferred by the Company's common stock).
+The Company has established nonqualified deferred compensation programs that permit officers, directors and certain management employees to defer a portion of their compensation, on a pretax basis, until after their termination of employment (or board service, as applicable).
+All amounts deferred under such plans are unfunded, unsecured obligations of the Company and are presented as a component of the Company's compensation and benefits accrual included in other long-term liabilities in the accompanying Consolidated Balance Sheets (refer to Note 8).
+Participants may choose among alternative earnings rates for the amounts they defer, which are primarily based on investment options within the Company's 401(k) program (except that the earnings rates for amounts deferred by the Company's directors and amounts contributed unilaterally by the Company are entirely based on changes in the value of the Company's common stock).
 Changes in the deferred compensation liability under these programs are recognized based on changes in the fair value of the participants' accounts, which are based on the applicable earnings rates.